Yassa122/Yassa122/README.md

-# readme
-🕹️
-I'm a software developer with a flair for creating engaging digital experiences.
+A software developer with a flair for creating engaging digital experiences.
 Currently weaving code magic at GIU, where I blend innovation with nostalgia.